 What & Why?

 The Sonoma County Regional Parks Department sought input on the Tolay Lake Regional Park Master Plan Draft Environmental Impact Report (EIR).
 Public comments on the adequacy of the environmental analysis contained in the Draft EIR were accepted from January 10, 2017 to February 23, 2017.
 The first of two Sonoma County Planning Commission public hearings took place on September 28, 2017.
 The anticipated date of the second Planning Commission public hearing is February 2018.

-Having gone through the public review period, the Master Plan and Environmental Impact Report (EIR) is scheduled to go before the Board of Supervisors for review and final approval in Fall of 2017.
-Upon Master Plan and EIR approval, Tolay Lake Regional Park will be open to the public and the limited Interim Access Permit Program will end.
+The Master Plan and Final Environmental Impact Report (EIR) is anticipated to go before the Board of Supervisors for review and final approval in Spring of 2018.
+Upon Master Plan and FEIR approval, Tolay Lake Regional Park will be open to the public and the limited Interim Access Permit Program will end.
 Initial public access improvements will be finalized on the southern property (not yet open through the Interim Access Plan), converting existing ranch roads to trails.